ngoclinhXD/CinoaSurfacing/README.md

 ## 📄 License

-MIT License.
-Free to cook. 👨‍🍳
+CC BY-NC-SA 4.0 License.
+Cook as you will, but not profit from this. 👨‍🍳

 ---